JaePyJs/perpetual-help-enrollment-system/memory_bank/activeContext.md

 - Proper TypeScript typing reduces runtime errors
 - Component-based architecture increases code reuse
 - Authentication flows benefit from context-based state management

+## Backend Endpoint Audit Findings (May 2025)

+- Most backend routes use authentication (auth middleware) and role-based access control (checkRole) for sensitive actions.
+- Some GET endpoints (e.g., users.js, subjects.js, departments.js, academic.js) are public.
+These should be reviewed to ensure they do not expose sensitive data or allow write access.
+- All POST/PUT/DELETE endpoints generally use try/catch error handling, but not all use input validation (e.g., users.js POST /).
+- Some endpoints (e.g., users.js) lack explicit input validation and access control—these should be refactored to add validation and restrict access to authorized roles only.
+- Most routes for students, teachers, finance, enrollment, schedules, attendance, and notifications are protected and use proper error handling.
+- Next step: Refactor any endpoints missing validation, error handling, or access control (starting with users.js and public GETs).

+## Backend Weaknesses and Remediation (May 2025)

+- Password reset API currently returns the reset token in the response for development/testing.
+In production, this should be removed and the token sent only via email to the user.
+- Rate limiting is now enforced on password reset endpoints to prevent abuse.
+- Security event logging is now present for all critical authentication and password reset actions.
+- All password changes and resets are logged as security events.
+- No sensitive user data is exposed in API responses.
+- All authentication and password reset flows are protected by validation and error handling.

+**Next step:** Continue to monitor for any new backend weaknesses and address them as they arise.